scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

-Based on the detailed specification of a patient's implant configuration, and given a desired electrical stimulus, the model predicts the perceptual distortions experienced by "virtual patients" over both space and time.
+Based on the detailed specification of a patient's implant configuration, and given a desired electrical stimulus, the model predicts the perceptual distortions experienced by 'virtual patients' over both space and time.

 We hope that this library will contribute substantially to the field of medicine by providing a tool to accelerate the development of visual prostheses.
-For researchers this tool can be used to improve stimulation protocols for existing devices, and provide a design-tool for future devices.
+Researchers may use this tool to improve stimulation protocols of existing implants or to aid development of future devices.
-For government agencies such as the FDA and Medicare this tool can help guide reimbursement decisions.
+In addition, this tool might guide government agencies, such as the FDA and Medicare, in making reimbursement decisions.
-For patients and doctors it can help guide patients and doctors in their decision as to when or whether to be implanted, and which device to select.
+Furthermore, this tool can be used to guide patients and doctors in their decision as to when or whether to be implanted, and which device to select.

 The remainder of this paper is organized as follows:
 We start by introducing the neuroscience background necessary to understand the interactions between implant electronics and